210: King Dinosaur

 Ivan Tors (1916-1983) was a Hungarian writer and producer, known for his science fiction and nature-themed work.
-He wrote the well-regarded 1954 sci-fi film Gog and also produced the oft-referenced TV series Sea Hunt (1958-1961).
+He wrote the well-regarded 1954 sci-fi film Gog and produced Sea Hunt, Gentle Ben, and Clarence the Cross-Eyed Lion, among others.
 His company also produced the underwater scenes for the James Bond film Thunderball.

 Trombone.
 Must be seventy-six of them.
 I think there’s a hundred and ten cornets right behind.

 “Seventy-Six Trombones” is a song from the 1957 musical The Music Man (and the famed 1962 film version), written by Meredith Wilson.
-The lyrics are: “Seventy-six trombones led the big parade/With a hundred and ten cornets close at hand.”
+The lyrics: “Seventy-six trombones led the big parade/With a hundred and ten cornets close at hand.”

 Think he’s getting paid scale?

 Getting “paid scale” refers to the minimum wage paid to actors for a day’s work.
-In the mid-’50s, that was less than $200.
+In the mid-1950s, that was less than $200.

 How about a little fire, scarecrow?

 Another line from the 1939 film The Wizard of Oz.